 A more touristy spot, but still worth a pit stop, is Cafe A Brasileira.
 The cafe is one of the oldest and most famous in Lisbon.

-Opened in the 19th century, the cafe served as a haven for local artists and writers.
+Cafe A Brasileira first opened in the 19th century and served as a haven for local artists and writers.
 Portuguese author Fernando Pessoa spent a lot of time writing here, and his legacy is commemorated with a statue outside.
 Sitting on the patio along bustling Rua Garrett is appealing, but don’t miss out on the art deco interior of the cafe.

 When looking for a place to stay in Lisbon, explore the Baixa-Chiado and Bairro Alto areas.
 They’re both close to the action, but not right in the middle of the touristy area.
 Both neighborhoods are full of restaurants, bars, attractions, and shopping.